-Cats can do wonderfully in apartments, but the smaller space does require some creativity when you are choosing the right spot for your cat’s litter box.
+Cats can do wondrous things in apartments, but the smaller space requires some creativity when choosing the right spot for your cat’s litter box.
 Since you aren’t likely to have spare closets or bedrooms, you will need to find a way to work your cat’s litter box into your existing furniture and rooms.

-- Linen closet: If you have a linen closet in your apartment, this can be a great option for your cat’s litter box.
-A litter box can fit comfortably on the floor of the linen closet, while still allowing you to store towels, sheets, and other linens on the shelves.
+- Linen closet: If you have a linen closet in your apartment, this can be an excellent option for your cat’s litter box.
+A litter box can fit comfortably on the floor of the linen closet while allowing you to store towels, sheets, and other linens on the shelves.
 If you choose this option, make sure you keep the door open with a stopper so that your cat is never locked out when they need to do their business.

 Where to Put a Litter Box in a House

 If you have a house, you will have more options for your cat’s litter box than you would in a small apartment.
 In addition to the above options listed for a small apartment, you should consider placing your cat’s litter box in the following spaces.

 - Guest bedroom: If you have a guest bedroom that isn’t used frequently, it can be an excellent place for a litter box.
 The litter box will be out of sight and won’t cause odors or stray litter to build up in more populated areas of your home.
 Since a guest bedroom will be quiet, cats will find it preferable to a more chaotic area of the house.
 Of course, guests who stay will need to share the space with the cat—and their litter box—so this is something to consider.